-2. RESEARCH the Competition (simply look at Google and put in the questions people may be asking) -
+- Look at Google and enter the questions people may be asking – what problem do they have?

 Remember keep it short and succinct – People like brevity.
 Throw in a picture or two, keep to bullet points and on track.

 Once you’ve done all this, write your article and make sure you add in all the OnPage SEO stuff